-Technology transfer projects are complex: there are typically thousands of tasks across different layers of work covering dozens of critical work streams.
+Technology transfer projects are complex; there are typically thousands of tasks across different layers of work covering dozens of critical work streams.
 To keep both the team and stakeholders aligned, a plan for effective project communication must be in place.
 Communication within and across teams propels a project forward and facilitates smooth transitions from one stage to the next.
 It also enables proper risk identification and mitigation, thorough and effective training, rapid problem-solving, and responsive relationships between vendors and customers.
-Without processes and technologies in place to prompt both regular updates and special communication for key concerns - such as risk identification and changes in requirements - the entire project can falter unnecessarily.
+Without processes in place to prompt both regular updates and special communication for key concerns-such as risk identification and changes in requirements-the entire project can falter unnecessarily.

-Strong communication adds value to the project in multiple ways, including the following:
+Strong communication adds value to the project in multiple ways, including the following.

-- Setting up the right and transparent project expectation - Alignment of client-contractor strategies and efforts - Optimal knowledge sharing and the ability to incorporate prior learnings - Efficient project execution and error avoidance - Complete documentation of clear actions, decisions, and expectations - Closing of communication gaps related to on-time task completion or resolution of open actions/decisions - Timely decision-making to avoid project pauses or holds - Proactive and timely risks mitigations - Adherence to manufacturing timelines and alignment with cost projections - Increased customer visibility on the project progress and potential risks
+- · Alignment of client-contractor strategies and efforts - Optimal knowledge sharing and the ability to incorporate prior learnings - Efficient project execution and error avoidance - Complete documentation of clear actions, decisions, and expectations - Closing of communication gaps related to on-time task completion or resolution of open actions/decisions - Timely decision-making to avoid project pauses or holds - Adherence to manufacturing timelines and alignment with cost projections

-These considerations enable process efficiency and downstream success; therefore, risks must be identified and mitigation strategies must be adequately discussed, documented, communicated and properly executed.
+These considerations enable process efficiency and downstream success; therefore, risks must be identified and mitigation strategies must be adequately discussed, documented, and properly executed.
 Avoiding communication gaps is best managed by establishing clear expectations, processes, and preferences early in the project.
 The following activities can help teams avoid common problems that arise from a lack of clarity around expectations:

-Identify optimal collaboration cadence
+- Identify the optimal cadence to bring the right people together to share progress, next steps, and issues requiring discussion or escalation.
 In practice, this can range from daily huddles to weekly or monthly check-ins, depending on the complexity of the work streams involved, the stage of the transfer, and any current or anticipated operational challenges.
 Communication with customers and external parties can be customized according to preferences or project needs as well.
-Having cross-functional representation is key to ensure that all critical functions are available for an effective discussion.

-Promote principles of high-performing teams

-Each team member should feel empowered to speak up about concerns and project needs, collectively weigh in on technical and strategy discussions related to the project and take ownership of their function as it supports the team.
-Team members should also leverage and share their technical expertise with the rest of the team, be accountable to deadlines, promptly communicate issues and updates as they arise, and be transparent in their needs or concerns throughout the project.

-Establish effective governance
+Having cross-functional representation is key to ensure that all critical functions are available for an effective discussion. - Promote principles of high-performing teams.
+Each team member should feel empowered to speak up about concerns and project needs, collectively weigh in on technical and strategy discussions related to the project, and take ownership of their function as it supports the team.
+Team members should also leverage and share their technical expertise with the rest of the team, be accountable to deadlines, promptly communicate issues and updates as they arise, and be transparent in their needs or concerns throughout the project. - Establish effective governance to support the project.
 Implement monthly or quarterly meetings with site leadership and governance or steering committees.
 At each session, share key performance indicators (KPIs), execution progress, open risks, successes, and decisions that require support.
 Not only do such meetings solidify organizational alignment on strategy, progress, and division of responsibilities, they can also streamline decision-making and align priorities.

-Use efficient and effective tools
+Use the most efficient and effective tools.
 In particular, digital project management platforms that integrate visual tools and analytics offer a powerful way to communicate and monitor project needs efficiently and effectively.
 The use of the right tools can contribute to team engagement, streamline communication, improve productivity, reduce meetings, improve visibility of the program's urgent needs across the site, and reach audiences more effectively.